4. Registration and fees

 4.3.4 Alternative co-op

 In periods of extreme labour market disruption (e.g., a global pandemic or other crisis outside the college’s control), you may be eligible to receive your co-op credit via an alternative co-op route.
 This alternative offers you the opportunity to participate in an industry-connected experience in lieu of participation in a traditional co-op semester.
-You will receive an AEG (pass by aegrotat) or a U for unsatisfactory (Section 5.1 Grading system).
-Students in programs that lead to regulated professions (e.g., Opticianry) are not eligible for this alternative.
-To be eligible for this alternative, you must be in good academic standing, meet published registration deadlines, and provide proof of your active but unsuccessful job search.
+You'll receive an AEG (pass by aegrotat) or a U for unsatisfactory (Section 5.1 Grading system).

 4.3.4.1 Non-co-op exit

 Students who are unable to successfully secure and complete the required co-op work term within their program must consult with the Co-operative Education office to discuss the eligibility requirements for graduating without completing your co-op work term.
-Generally, only in exceptional circumstances will a student be granted a non-co-op exit from their program (see section 5.2.1 Number of course attempts).
+Generally, only in exceptional circumstances will a student be granted a non-co-op exit from their program (Section 5.2.1 Number of course attempts).

 4.4.1 Program withdrawal process